Medical Evacuation and Repatriation: How much coverage do I need?

 What does a typical evacuation cost?

-How much coverage is enough?
+How much is medical evacuation insurance?

 Squaremouth typically recommends travelers purchase between $50,000 and $100,000 of Medical Evacuation coverage.
 For travel to more remote locations, that recommendation increases to $250,000.